 OK, so this recipe is a bit cheffy but it tastes amazing and although there is a little bit of preparation to do here, it's super easy and well worth the effort.
 English asparagus is in season now, so make the most of this prized vegetable.

 The black rice takes about 35-40 minutes to cook, it's grown in Italy and like wild rice, it has a slightly chewy 'al dente' texture with subtle nutty and vanilla flavours.
-It's the perfect foil for the assertive flavour of asparagus and with some sweet preserved tomatoes, crisp radish, soft broad beans, fresh herbs and a delicious garlic and lemon dressing, this dish is a total winner.
+It's the perfect foil for the assertive flavour of asparagus and with some sweet preserved tomatoes, crisp radish, nutty edamame beans, fresh herbs and a delicious garlic and lemon dressing, this dish is a total winner.

 Cooking is more relaxing when things can be prepared beforehand.
 This rice salad can be served warm - not piping hot, so all you have to do is cook the asparagus and plate up - no stress.
 The lemony garlic dressing is quick and simple to bring together with a couple of egg yolks, some oil and a whisk.
 The creamy dressing is perfect with the asparagus - it's sort of a cross between cold hollandaise and mayonnaise.